 At the time of this writing, there are two companies emerging as potential leaders in the great COVID-19 Vaccine race.

 - The first is Pfizer’s vaccine.
 It was developed in partnership with BioNtex, a German biotech company.
-Pfizer’s vaccine was developed without help of the government’s Operation Warp Speed, and was likely not influenced by pressure from government agencies.
+Pfizer’s vaccine was developed without the help of the government’s Operation Warp Speed and was likely not influenced by pressure from government agencies.

 - The second is Moderna’s vaccine.
 This is a US-made product and seems to be the National Institute of Health’s(NIH) favorite.